hasanozdem1r/interview-icebraker/docs/python.md

 ### 16. What is a lambda function in Python ?

-A lambda function is an anonymous function (i.e., defined without a name) that can take any number of arguments but, unlike normal functions, evaluates and returns only one expression
+A lambda function is an anonymous function (i.e., defined without a name) that can take any number of arguments but, unlike normal functions, evaluates and <u>returns only one expression</u>

 ```
 # lambda function